marcusoftnet/marcusoftnet.github.io/_posts/2010-08-15-using-bdd-with-specflow-wpf-and-white_14.md

 This has been a very technical post with lots of code.
 But remember – it’s not in the tool!

-For me the biggest take away when working like this is the way you can collaborate with customer, analysist and tester when writing your features and scenarios.
+For me the biggest take away when working like this is the way you can collaborate with customer, analysts and tester when writing your features and scenarios.

 That’s so much more important than any tool.